scrunglebunky/Yup/README.md

 ## CRUSTACEAN
 - A boss similar to the nope, but with far less bullets and far more dumb shennanigans
 - The seafloor background changes to a rushing one, with rippling water in the middle and hoards of seashells on the side.
 - [ ] Idle: The boss idly sits static in the center, making him an easy target during his idle state.
+However he has a TON of health.
+His soft side has less.
 - [ ] Intro: Crustacean waddles on in from the side of the screen, in the background on the floors in the distance, and then pushes really hard to lunge you into the boss background screen.
 - [ ] Attack 1: Fish will spawn, and will aim at you and slowly chomp.
 Shooting them will push them back, but they have a lot of health.
 Only goes away if killed.
 - [ ] Attack 2: Crustacean spawns random shells that sit and wait a moment, before lunging at you.
 Note there are two animations: flying out from the boss's body, then lunging at you.
 They are rather large too, so they're big targets that cannot be killed.